All Products

 Analytic statement

-• If you want to analyze logs, you must collect the logs to a Standard Logstore and turn on Enable Analytics for the required fields when you create indexes.
+• If you want to analyze logs, you must collect the logs to a Standard logstore and turn on Enable Analytics for the required fields when you create indexes.

 • SQL functions: In most cases, SQL functions are used to calculate, convert, and format data.
-For example, you can use SQL functions to calculate the sum and average of values, perform operations on strings, and process dates.
+For example, use SQL functions to calculate the sum and average of values, perform operations on strings, and process dates.

 • SQL clauses: SQL clauses are used to create complete SQL search statements or data processing statements to identify the sources, conditions, groups, and orders of data.